 - Great for Hydroponics, solves most root rot issues

-- Safe to apply, regardless of plant maturity/stage
+- Apply at any time, regardless of plant maturity/stage

 - Use on all crops such as medicinal herbs, vegetables and ornamentals

-- Colorado MMED approved for use on medicinal herbs up to the day of harvest (SDS available upon request)
+- Colorado MED approved for use on medicinal herbs up to the day of harvest (SDS available upon request)

 - *We cannot currently ship this product to Hawaii or Alaska due to restrictions on the import of biologicals.*